 How do you maintain your confidence when you feel like the job search is breaking it down?
-This oldie-but-goodie question is from a reader who has been feeling the strain of applying constantly for jobs, and who is seeking some tips for boosting her confidence as she continues her search.
+This oldie-but-goodie question is from a reader who has been feeling the strain of applying constantly for jobs, and who is seeking some tips for how to regain confidence as she continues her search.

 So what can you do?

 One thing I would recommend is to schedule your calendar so that you reserve blocks of time for job seeking, some time for reflection and relaxation, and to also make sure you have time for fun and socialization.
 Do the things that feel good to you.
 Keep up with your hobbies and fitness regimen, incorporate the foods that work best for your diet, maybe do some volunteering, and surround yourself with the people who contribute to you feeling like your best self.
 By paying heed to these other important areas of life, you just may find a shift in your ability to stay confident in your job search.

 I have a few other suggestions you may want to try:

 Imagine a time when you felt really confident